-The following is an informal transcript of the cross-conversation streaming in the above media:
+The following is a transcript of the cross-conversation streaming in the enclosed media:

 The story starts, really, 20, 22 years ago as much as I hate to admit that.
 Back in high school I had built an outdoor chair, an Adirondack chair, which I struggle to pronounce, but built it, brought it home from shop class, parents absolutely loved it.
 It sat on our front patio at the house for 15 years.
 About a year and a half ago I bought a house, totally gutted it, renovated the inside from top to bottom, and then COVID hit...